hibikiledo/Karabiner-Super-60/README.md

 ## The layout

-Holding down the left CONTROL key gives you access to the following layer.
+Holding down the LEFT CONTROL key gives you access to the following layer.

          +------+ +------+ +------+ +------+